-This qualification provides the essential knowledge and skills required to undertake roles within the hospitality industry.
-You will learn about a variety of topics from working with others, working safely and hygienically, coaching others, communicating effectively with customers, serving alcohol responsibly, responsible gambling practices and sourcing and presenting information.
+This qualification provides the basic knowledge and skills to commence a career within in the hospitality industry.
+You will learn about a variety of topics from working with others, working safely and hygienically, interacting with customers, serving alcohol responsibly, preparing and serving beverages and selected dishes.